spack/spack/lib/spack/spack/cmd/installer/README.md

+This README is a guide for creating a Spack installer for Windows.
+This is an .msi executable file that users can run to install Spack like any other Windows binary.

-This README will guide you through the steps needed to install Spack and start running it on a fresh Windows machine.
-Before doing so, we strongly recommend following the setup instructions outlined in https://spack.readthedocs.io/en/latest/getting_started.html for getting Spack operational without the installer.
-Specifically, ensure that your machine has Git installed and Visual Studio installed with the appropriate workflow and CMake toolkit.
+Before proceeding, follow the setup instructions in https://spack.readthedocs.io/en/latest/getting_started.html for getting Spack operational without the installer.

 # Step 1: Install prerequisites

-We will assume that you have Visual Studio appropriately configured and all other prerequisites installed.
-If you do not have a Python installation, the installer will provide you with one and add it to your path in the console.

-The only utility that is required for making the installer that is not covered in the above documentation is Wis.
+The only additional prerequisite for making the installer is Wix.
 Wix is a utility used for .msi creation and can be downloaded and installed at https://wixtoolset.org/releases/.
 The Visual Studio extensions are not necessary.

 # Step 2: Make the installer